MrAngalo/meteor-copy-book/README.md

 # Copy Book

-A Meteor Client addon that copies a book's pages to empty Books and Quills in your inventory.
+A Meteor Client addon for **Minecraft 1.21.8** that copies a book's pages to empty Books and Quills in your inventory.

 ## Commands